Hall of Fame

 Election to the Media & Communication Hall of Fame requires a three-fourths vote by the members present at official meetings of the Media & Communication faculty and the Media & Communication National Professional Advisory Board.

-Qualifications for election or selection into the Hall of Fame include an alumnus who has been out of school for at least five years or a person who is not an alumnus, who is not, at the time of the award, serving in any official capacity with Texas Tech University.
+Qualifications for election or selection into the Hall of Fame include an alumni who have been out of school for at least five years or a person who is not an alumni, who is not, at the time of the award, serving in any official capacity with Texas Tech University.